PinaPhD/JP2/README.md

 > A proof-of-concept simulation testbed is developed to assess the transient behavior of the proposed network amid stochastic failure.
 This paper proposes an effective detection, migration, recoverability, and maintainability strategy for self-healing.
 To assess the steady-state behavior, a probabilistic Homogeneous Continuous Time Markov Model (HCTMM) was evaluated under variable failure and repair conditions.
 >The HCTMM, tested across 15 scenarios with varied failure-repair rates, shows system availability, $\mathcal{A} \geq 93.0\%$, for scenarios specific to the control plane and $\mathcal{A} \geq 99.35\%$ for data plane cases which tends to the industry service level agreement for system availability set at $\mathcal{A} = 99.999\%$ (5 nines).

->IoT-Edge, SDN, NFV, IEEE802.1 TSN, IEC61850, vPAC, HCTMM, offshore wind, dependability
+`KEYWORDS: IoT-Edge, SDN, NFV, IEEE802.1 TSN, IEC61850, vPAC, HCTMM, offshore wind, dependability`

 <img src="https://github.com/PinaPhD/JP2/blob/main/ReadMe_Logical.png" width="800" height="500">